Photo:

 1. Spray parks, wading pools and fountains

-On a hot summer day, you can't go wrong with playing in the water.
-And that's what free spray parks and wading pools are all about.
+On a hot summer day, you can’t go wrong with playing in the water.
+And that’s what free spray parks and wading pools are all about.
 Check out our guide to spray parks in the greater Seattle area; our Seattle wading pool guide, and our list of South Sound spray parks.
-(Check open dates as some splash pads are open now and many open Saturday, June 26.)

 2. Cheap movie seats

-What's better than escaping a steamy day with a cheap trip to the dark, air-conditioned cave that is a movie theater?
-This summer, with the help of this cheap seats guide, your family can share the big-screen tradition for some very retro prices.
+What’s better than escaping a steamy day with a cheap trip to the dark, air-conditioned cave that is a movie theater?
+This summer, with the help of this cheap movies guide, your family can share the big-screen tradition for some very retro prices.

 3. Outdoor pools and water parks